Communities

 • I've found that anything that involves an electric beater and either sugar or flour is going to make something of a mess.
 Maybe deeper bowls would help?
 I do a fair bit of hand-mixing before applying an electric beater in an effort to keep the spray down.

-#1: Initial revision by user avatar Monica Cellio‭ · 2020-09-27T02:10:47Z (over 3 years ago)
+#1: Initial revision by user avatar Monica Cellio‭ · 2020-09-27T02:10:47Z (about 4 years ago)

 Baking inherently takes time, so I can't help with the desire to get from a cold start to baked goods in twenty minutes, but I've been doing more baking (especially bread) over the last several months while stuck at home, so I can offer some tips on workflow, timing, and the mess factor.